 Certificate of Deposit (CD): A certificate of deposit, or CD, is a type of savings account that holds a fixed amount of money for a fixed period of time.
 Typical term lengths for CDs range anywhere from three months to five years, so it’s not somewhere you’d store cash you need easy access to.
 Instead, it’s a good place to save cash you’re holding onto for a particular savings goal.
 For example, you may plan on purchasing a vehicle or making a down payment on a home in two years and are looking for a no-risk way to grow these savings.

-Savings account: On the other hand, savings accounts are better suited for cash you’ll want available to use at any time, such as an emergency.
-If you’re looking to maximize your savings, consider opening a high-yield account.
+Savings account: On the other hand, savings accounts are better suited for cash you’ll want easy access to, like emergency fund savings.
+If you’re looking to maximize these savings, consider opening a high-yield account.
 High-yield savings accounts are the same as traditional savings accounts, but they pay a higher-than-average APY on deposits.

 Balance and deposit requirements: Some accounts have minimum balance and/or deposit requirements.
 If you fail to meet these, you could incur a fee.

-Safety: Be sure to check whether a savings account is FDIC or NCUA insured.
+Safety: Be sure to check whether a savings account is FDIC or NCUA insured to keep your savings safe.

 Compare some of the best savings accounts below.